observeinc/terraform-provider-observe/docs/data-sources/monitor.md

 page_title: "observe_monitor Data Source - terraform-provider-observe"
 subcategory: ""
 description: |-
-  Observe monitors provide a flexible way to alert for patterns in your incoming data.
+  Monitors provide a flexible way to alert for patterns in your incoming data.
 A monitor executes a query periodically and applies rules to determine whether to trigger notifications.
 Notifications are forwarded to subscribed channels, which in turn route notifications to configured channel actions.
 ---

 # observe_monitor (Data Source)

-Observe monitors provide a flexible way to alert for patterns in your incoming data.
+Monitors provide a flexible way to alert for patterns in your incoming data.
 A monitor executes a query periodically and applies rules to determine whether to trigger notifications.
 Notifications are forwarded to subscribed channels, which in turn route notifications to configured channel actions.